-The strictest definition of a transfer agent is a neutral third-party organization that enables the transfer of a company’s securities from one investor to another.
-Due to the requirements of their Securities and Exchange Commission registration, some funds are required to engage a transfer agent.
-Others may choose to do so even if they are not compelled to do so because transfer agents frequently offer extra back-office services in addition to their core duties.
-Due to their intimate involvement in the company’s investor data and industry relationships, transfer agents are in a unique position to operate as a fund sponsor’s operational partner.
+By its strictest definition, a transfer agent is a neutral third-party organization that processes the transfer of a company’s securities from one investor to another.
+Due to the requirements of their Securities and Exchange Commission registration, some investment funds are required to engage a third-party transfer agent.
+Others may choose to do so even if they are not compelled to because transfer agents frequently offer extra back-office services in addition to their core function.
+Due to their intimate involvement in the company’s investor data and industry relationships, transfer agent firms are in a unique position to operate as a fund sponsor’s operational partner.

 Typical Limitations of Transfer Agents

-The choice of a transfer agent partner by an investment fund may have operational effects that change the fund’s strategic goals.
-Not every approach a fund manager might desire to employ is practically feasible given their transfer agent’s experience, system capabilities and operational preference.
-Many transfer agencies are constrained to a condensed set of capabilities that are determined by their level of experience and the features of their system of record.
+The choice of a transfer agent partner by an investment fund may have operational consequences that affect the fund’s strategic goals.
+Not every strategy a fund manager might wish to employ is practically feasible given their transfer agent’s experience, system capabilities and operational preference.
+Many transfer agencies are constrained to a limited set of capabilities that are the result of their range of experience and the sophistication of their system of record.
 A transfer agent with extensive experience, a broad perspective and system adaptability is invaluable for aggressive and opportunistic fund managers.

 Phoenix American’s solution-based mentality and the agility of the STAR-XMS transfer agent system enable us to provide the operational solutions that cutting-edge fund sponsors want.
 In this instance, we were able to provide a unique transfer agent solution for a client fund, leading to the commitment of millions of dollars in extra capital and the ongoing access of a publicly traded fund to a previously untapped pool of investors.